-Magnificat In Blue” is Detweiler' musical/lyrical interpretation of The Annunciation and visitation of Mary and Elizabeth.
-It is an oratorio in one act, based on the Gospel of Luke.
+Magnificat In Blue” is an oratorio in one act, based on the Gospel of Luke from the New Testament of the Bible, composed by Scott Detweiler.
+The intimate work tells the story of The Annunciation of the birth of Jesus (from Angel Gabriel’s visit to Zachariah and then Mary) to Mary’s journey to visit her cousin Elizabeth, with the message that she, too, will bear a child.
+Detweiler sings the part of each of the characters against the backdrop of his original score.
+It is about 45 (forty-five) minutes in duration.
 The premiere performance was on May 13, 2017 at Our Lady of Grace Catholic Church in Encino, California, where SD is a member of the music ministry.
 It was performed by Mr. Detweiler (on guitar and vocals) and Bill Johnston (on soprano saxophone and clarinet).“I first set the actual words from the Magnificat (Luke 1:46 – 55) to music.
 Then I built the piece around it with original lyrics”, explains Detweiler.
 Wikipedia lists the names of over 200 (two hundred) composers who have composed works based on The Magnificat, including Bach, Mozart, Tchaikovsky, and Rachmaninoff.
 Detweiler adds his name to the list with a score and libretto he hopes will touch and inspire listeners of all ages and of all faiths.